 The MoCA test is the “new kid on the block” when it comes to cognitive testing.
 As the test began to receive global recognition from several studies and media outlets, there was an opportunity to capitalize on this momentum.
-As their community of test users grew, MoCA also needed to update their training and certification requirements.
-This would reduce variability and ensure the highest level of accuracy both for legal purposes and to set a higher industry standard.
-In order to do this, the current business model needed to evolve accordingly.
+It was also important that as their community of test users grew, MoCA had to update their training and certification requirements in an effort to reduce variability and ensure the highest accuracy for legal reasons and in an attempt to set a higher industry standard.
+In order to do so, the current business model needed to evolve accordingly.
 This required a well-defined strategy, actionable plan, and measurable evaluation to ensure goals and objectives were achieved.
 Quaintise led the efforts, managing several internal and external teams that played an instrumental part in launching our strategy.

 Quaintise developed a strategy that analyzed competitors and promoted the MoCA test’s superiority by highlighting key differentiators and value propositions.
 The positioning and key message alignment set the tone for our deliverables, while the agreed-upon goals and metrics enabled us to focus our efforts on achieving measurable results.

 In order to use the test and purchase training, website visitors must register on the MoCATest.org website.
 Because the majority of test users stemmed from digital visitors, our first effort was a website redesign with optimized landing pages intended to nurture visitors into MoCA test registrants, and MoCA test registrants into trained MoCA test administrators.